 ❌ Cons – May leak if not assembled properly

-The Edge Star fits under most kitchen cabinets, and most under the sink spaces as well, and comes with a drain hose that you would place in the sink for it to drain.
+The Edge Star fits under most kitchen cabinets and most under-the-sink spaces as well, and comes with a drain hose that you would place in the sink for it to drain.

 The Edge Star includes essential accessories: a dish rack, cup shelf, and cutlery basket – all you need to organize your dishes and utensils optimally.